Daneswood Sanatorium, Woburn Sands. Founded 1902 22 beds (free)

 St Michael’s Home for consumptives, Axbridge (40 beds) (free apart from the cost of a sputum flask and a guarantee of funeral expenses should the patient die)

-Weston Super Mare Convalescent Home
+Weston Super Mare Convalescent Home for Children

 (pictured below)